 MEMPC PriSim Business War Games Competition

-The 6th Annual MEMPC PriSim Business War Games Competition kicks off the first week of February.
-During the five-week, online competition, cross-university teams from 7 top engineering schools, including Cornell, Dartmouth, Duke, Johns Hopkins, Northwestern, Purdue, and USC will participate in a business simulation where they will function as a management team running an auto manufacturing company.
+The 7th Annual MEMPC PriSim Business War Games Competition kicks off the last week of January.
+During the five-week, online competition, cross-university teams from 6 top engineering schools, including Dartmouth, Duke, Johns Hopkins, Northwestern, Purdue, and USC will participate in a business simulation where they will function as a management team running an auto manufacturing company.

 The Competition is part of an overall initiative of the Master of Engineering Management Programs Consortium (MEMPC) to raise awareness for the Master of Engineering Management (MEM) degree, expand its value-added opportunities, and forge business partnerships with employers, potential job candidates, students, faculty, and to provide alumni networking.